OzzyGoylusun/Comprehensive-Data-Analysis-Project-for-a-Gourmet-Food-Company/README.md

  alt="Logo" width=300>
 </p>

-In this respect, the data analysis comprises of seven (7) different components, four of whose outcomes, described below, have been visualised by means of a Power BI dashboard with elegant design principles in mind:
+In this respect, the data analysis comprises of seven (7) different exhaustive components, four of whose outcomes, described below, have been visualised by means of a Power BI dashboard with elegant design principles in mind:

 * Revenue Analysis
 * Sales Analysis
 * Customer Analysis (with an RFM component)
 * Product-Price Analysis

+Below are some examples from the Power BI dashboard:

 <p align="center">
   <img src="https://github.com/OzzyGoylusun/PowerBI.Python.Northwindd/blob/main/Data%20Visuals/1)%20Revenue%20Analysis.png"